Spouses, Domestic Partners and Children

 Day care for children less than a year old is difficult to find, as Finnish maternity and paternity leaves normally allow one parent to be at home during the infant’s first year.
 Many communities have apartment blocks with a small common park where children can be looked after for a few hours a day by a puistotäti (park babysitter).
-In most cities, there are good public libraries with video and children’s book collections (ask for ones in English).
+In most cities, there are good public libraries with children’s book and video collections (ask for those in English).

 Short-term child care can be found, for example, through these two organizations:

 - Väestöliitto – the Family Federation.
 The page is only in Finnish, but you can call them at +358 20 799 5656.
 They do regular child care, care for sick children, do housework etc.

 - Mannerheimin lastensuojeluliitto - The Mannerheim League for Child Welfare.
 They offer help with child care.
 The League’s child care services are meant to meet temporary and short term needs for child care assistance.
 Their services are available around the clock and also on weekends.

 Public daycare for my toddler was a highlight of the year in Finland - she speaks more Finnish than English at this point!
 And it has been an amazing foray into Finnish culture and daily life.

 The public school (K-12) year usually runs from mid-August to the end of May or early June, with 190 days of attendance over a five-day week, and a four- to seven-hour school day.

 The school system in Finland is considered one of the best in the world, with that said, though, it is completely different from the U.S. The Finnish kids start school older, but they also do not go to school at 8:30 - 3:00 Monday - Friday.
 Each grade has its own schedule with regards to when school starts and ends. -U.S. Scholar Grantee 2013-2014